lukemorton/Prophet/README.markdown

     }

-Now blog/index will automatically render the view found in "views/blog/index.php" without anything else being specified.
+Now Controller_Blog::action_index will automatically render the view found in "views/blog/index.php" without anything else being specified.

 ### Using Kostache

-In order to use Kostache instead of the default Kohana views simply define the class in your controller or in the controller.php file like so:
+In order to use Kostache instead of the default Kohana views simply define the class in your controller or in your own controller.php file like so:

     class Controller extends Prophet_Controller {